Mark E. Brennan

-Mark Edward Brennan (born February 6, 1947) is an American Catholic prelate who has served as bishop of Wheeling-Charleston in West Virginia since 2019.
-He previously served as an auxiliary bishop of the Archdiocese of Baltimore from 2017 to 2019.
+Mark Edward Brennan (born February 6, 1947) is an American Catholic prelate who served as Bishop of Wheeling-Charleston from 2019 to 2026.
+He previously served as an auxiliary bishop for the Archdiocese of Baltimore from 2017 to 2019.

 Biography

 Early years

-Mark Brennan was born on February 6, 1947, in Boston, Massachusetts.
+Brennan was born on February 6, 1947, in Boston, Massachusetts.
 He attended public elementary and junior high schools before attending St. Anthony Catholic School in Washington, D.C.
 He received a Bachelor of Arts degree in history in 1969 from Brown University in Providence, Rhode Island.

 By the time he graduated from Brown in 1969, Brennan had decided to become a priest.
 He completed one year of philosophy studies at Christ the King Seminary in Buffalo, New York, before assuming residence at the Pontifical North American College in Rome in 1970.
 He earned a Bachelor of Sacred Theology degree in 1973 and a Master of Theology degree in 1974 from the Pontifical Gregorian University in Rome.
 Brennan was ordained to the diaconate on May 10, 1973, in Rome.

 After returning to the United States, Brennan served diaconal assignments at the following parishes: